What’s The Best Pool Testing Kit? (2019 Guide)

 It tests for chlorine, bromine, pH, alkalinity, calcium hardness and cyanuric acid, and liquid reagents for free chlorine, total chlorine: all the tests you need!

-This kit from AquaChek (click here to check the price on Amazon) is a great choice if you decide to go the test strip route.
+These strips from AquaChek (click here to check the price on Amazon) are a great choice if you decide to go the test strip route.

 It comes with strips to test chlorine, bromine, calcium hardness, alkalinity, pH and cyanuric acid.